-No. 2.-FREE NEGROISM; or, Results of Emancipation in the North and the West India Islands; with Statistics of the Decay of Commerce, Idleness of the Negro, his Return to Savagism, and the Effect of Emancipation upon the Farming, Mechanical and Laboring Classes.
+No. 2.- FREE NEGROISM ; or, Results of Emancipation in the North and the West India Islands; with Statistics of the Decay of Commerce, Idleness of the Negro, his Return to Savag-ism, and the Effect of Emancipation upon the Farming', Mechanical and Laboring- Classes.
 Price 10 Cts.
-Pp. 52.
+Pp. 62.

-This is a brief history of the results of Emancipation, showing its wretched and miserable failure, and that Negro Freedom is simply a tax upon White Labor.
-The facts in relation to the real condition of the Freed Negroes in Hayti Jamaica, &c., have been carefully suppressed by the Abolition papers, but they ought to be laid before the public, so that the evils which now afflict Mexico, Hayti and all countries where the Negro-equalizing doctrines have been tried, may be known and understood.

-No. 3.-THE ABOLITION CONSPIRACY; or, a Ten Years' Record of the "Republican" Party.
+This is a brief history oftne itesnlts of Emancipation, showing its wretched and miserable failure, and that Negro Freedom is simply a tax upon White Labor.
+The facts in relation to the real condition of the Freed Negroes in Hayti, Jamaica, &c, have been carefully suppressed by the Abolition papers, but they ought to be laid before the public, so that the evils which now afflict Mexico, Hayti and all countries where the Negro-equalizing doctrines have been tried, may be known and understood.
+No. 3- THE ABOLITION CONSPIRACY ; or, a Ten Years' Record of the "Republican" Party.
 Price 10 Cents.
 Pp. 32.

-This Tract embraces a collection of extracts from the speeches and writings of William Lloyd Garrison, Wendell Phillips, Abraham Lincoln, William H. Seward, S. P. Chase, Horace Greeley, John P. Hale, and many others, giving the origin and object of the Republican Party and the Helper Programme, with the sixty-eight Congressional endorsers, &c.
+This Tract embraces a collection of extracts from the speeches and writings of William Lloyd Garrison, Wendell Phillips, Abraham Lincoln, William H. Seward, S. P. Chase, Horace Greeley, John P. Hale, and many others, giving the origin and object of the Kepublican Party and the Helper Programme, with the sixty-eight Congressional endorsers, i:c.

-No. 4.-THE NEGRO'S PLACE IN NATURE.
+No. 4.- THE NEGRO'S PLACE IN NATURE.
 A Paper read before the London Anthropological Society.
-By Dr. James Hunt, President of the Society.
+By Dr. James Hunt, Fresident of the Society.
 Octavo, 32 pp. Price 10 Cents.

 This is a scientific exposition, in a popular form, of the Negro's position in the scale of creation, without any reference to political or party questions.
-It is an admirable Tract to place in the hands of "Republicans" to start them on the way "to get a knowledge of the truth."
+It is an admirable Tract to place in the hands of " Republicans " to start them on the way " to get a knowledge of the truth."

-No. 5.-THE SIX SPECIES OF MEN.-With Cuts representing the Types of the Caucasian, Mongol, Malay, American Indian, Esquimaux, and Negro.
+No. 5.-THE SIX SPECIES OF MEN.-With Cuts representing the Types J of the Caucasian, Mongol, Malay, American Indian, Esquimaux, and j Negro.
 Octavo, 32 pp. Price 10 Cents.

-This is one of the most important Tracts in the series, as it presents, in popular form, the radical and organic differences between the several races or species of men, as well as the fundamental laws which govern all animate creation.
+This is one of the most important Tracts in the series, as it presents, in iiopular form, the I radical and organic differences between the several races or species of men, as well as the fundamental laws which govern all animate creation.
 Some of the objections to the doctrine of distinct species of men are also noticed.

-\\\ These Tracts are sent, postage paid, for ten cents single copies, or one dollar per dozen; or five dollars per hundred, by express.
-Democratic Committees, Associations, &c., ordering one thousand at a time, will be furnished them at exactly cost price.
+These Tracts arc sent, postage paid, for ten cents single copies, or one dollar per dozen; or five dollars per hundred, by express.
+Democratic Committees, Associations, &c, ordering one thousand at a time, will be furnished them at exactly cost price.

-VAN EVRIE, HORTON & CO., Publishers, 162 Nassau Street, New York.
+VAN EV&IE, HORTON & CO., Publishers,

+162 Nassau Street, New York.